Indiana University

 3. Select Connect to a private network through the Internet, and then click Next.

 Note: If the Connect to a Virtual Private Network through the Internet option is not available, you may need to enable the Remote Access Connection Manager service.
-For more information, see In Windows 2000 or XP Professional, why is the option to create a VPN connection unavailable?
+For more information, see ARCHIVED: In Windows XP Professional, why is the option to create a VPN connection unavailable?

 4. If your computer already has a Dial-Up Networking icon, at this point you may see the following message: